Superconductivity of repulsive spinless fermions with sublattice potentials

 \emph{Discussion.--- } We examined fermion pairing driven by repulsive interaction and a strong sublattice potential for square lattices and honeycomb lattices.
 The honeycomb lattice is confirmed to show $f$-wave pairing, which can be interpreted as inter-valley pairing.
 The square lattice's counterpart of inter-valley pairing is found to give a low-doping $d$-wave superconductivity with $(\pi,\pi)$ total momentum.
 Upon increasing doping, a $p+ip$ topological superconductivity is found.
 Because of the role and existence condition of valleys, the square lattice model with next-nearest-neighbor hopping can exhibit an asymmetry for electron and hole doping.
-As an outlook, one may also include spin degrees of freedom~\cite{Xiao_2016,crepel2021spintriplet} and more types of interactions and hoppings, which serves as extensions of ionic Hubbard models~\cite{PhysRevLett.115.115303,PhysRevB.76.085112,JPSJ}.
-This may have implications for real materials and provide possibility of the sought-after $p+ip$ superconductivity with topological order.
+As an outlook, one may also include spin degrees of freedom~\cite{Xiao_2016,crepel2021spintriplet} and more types of interactions and hoppings, which serve as extensions of ionic Hubbard models~\cite{PhysRevLett.115.115303,PhysRevB.76.085112,JPSJ,PhysRevB.99.155127,10.21468/SciPostPhysCore.4.2.009}.
+This may have implications for real materials and provide the possibility of the sought-after $p+ip$ superconductivity with topological order.

-\emph{Acknowledgments.--- }We thank Johan Carlström, Biao Huang, Ciar\'an Hickey, Dominik Kiese, Lennart Klebl, Lucas Weber, Stefan Wessel, and Fan Yang for discussion.
-The Quspin~\cite{10.21468/SciPostPhys.7.2.020} and Tenpy~\cite{10.21468/SciPostPhysLectNotes.5} packages are used for numerical studies.
+\emph{Acknowledgments.--- }We thank Johan Carlström, Biao Huang, Ciar\'an Hickey, Dominik Kiese, Lennart Klebl, Lukas Weber, Stefan Wessel, and Fan Yang for discussions.
+The QuSpin~\cite{10.21468/SciPostPhys.7.2.020} and TeNPy~\cite{10.21468/SciPostPhysLectNotes.5} packages were used for the numerical studies.
 The authors gratefully acknowledge the computing time granted by the Max Planck Computing and Data Facility.
 The authors gratefully acknowledge the computing time granted by the JARA Vergabegremium and provided on the JARA Partition part of the supercomputer JURECA~\cite{JUWELS} at Forschungszentrum Jülich.
-YH, JBH and DMK are supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under RTG 1995, within the Priority Program SPP 2244 ``2DMP'' and under Germany's Excellence Strategy - Cluster of Excellence Matter and Light for Quantum Computing (ML4Q) EXC 2004/1 - 390534769.
-KY and EJB are supported by the Swedish Research Council (VR) and the Wallenberg Academy Fellows program of the Knut and Alice Wallenberg Foundation.
+Y.H., J.B.H., and D.M.K. were supported by the Deutsche Forschungsgemeinschaft (German Research Foundation) under Grant No. RTG 1995, within the Priority Program SPP 2244 ``2DMP'' and under Germany's Excellence Strategy- Cluster of Excellence Matter and Light for Quantum Computing (ML4Q) Grant No. EXC 2004/1 - 390534769.
+K.Y. and E.J.B. were supported by the Swedish Research Council (VR, 2018-00313), and the Wallenberg Academy Fellows program of the Knut and Alice Wallenberg Foundation (Grant No. 2018.0460).

 {S\arabic{equation}} {S\arabic{figure}} {S\arabic{table}} \begin{widetext}